-Dining room color schemes define the atmosphere that you'll be providing for your guests and, as that's the purpose of a dining room, its color should be given extra consideration.
+Dining room color ideas define the atmosphere that you'll be providing for your guests – as creating a convivial ambience is at the heart of the room's purpose, color should always be given extra consideration.

 There are few hard and fast rules for choosing your dining room color scheme – it's more about your own personality.
 Are you talkative and the life and soul of a party?
 A demure host?
 Laid back and casual?
-Selecting a color which represents who you are will help your evenings to be uniquely you.
+Selecting room color ideas that represent who you are will help your evenings to be uniquely you.

-Red may not be the first color to come to mind for a dining room, but it's actually an inspired choice.
+Red may not be the first color to come to mind for your dining room, but red dining room ideas are actually an inspired choice.

-'Deeper shades work particularly well in a dining room to add a cosy and luxurious feel that complements both traditional and modern styles,' adds Judy Smith, Crown color consultant.
+'Deeper shades work particularly well in a dining room to add a cozy and luxurious feel that complements both traditional and modern styles,' adds Judy Smith, Crown color consultant.

 'Pair burgundy with dark furniture to give the space a comforting, period-inspired look, while add touches of dusky pink to create a more contemporary and unexpected feel.'

 Essentially a toned down version of red, shades of orange with bring excitement and energy into a space.

 For a grown up approach, choose a mellow terracotta or spice shade, which will still provide the right energy for entertaining, but without the dramatic statement of red.

 Tonal terracottas also suggest a place of harmonious comfort, so you can expect your guests to sit comfortably and hunker down for the evening.
 Pair with natural textures across your furniture and dining table styling tricks for a rustic edge.